Social Media Addiction Statistics: Facts, Stats & Trends in 2025

 Social media usage patterns are always changing.
 These statistics show how social media trends have shifted over the years.

-5. Reduced Time Spent on Social Media
+5. Not Much Change in the Time Spent on Social Media

 As social creatures, humans are wired to process social information at a high level, and we thrive on connection.
 Social media has capitalized on this inclination to grow at breakneck speed.